City Thameslink railway station: Name and location

-Although City Thameslink is a through-station, for ticketing purposes it is classed as a London terminus for Thameslink services to and from the south.
-It is in Travelcard Zone 1 and one of the "core stations" on the Thameslink route, along with St Pancras, Farringdon and Blackfriars.
+Although City Thameslink is a through station, for ticketing purposes it is classed as a London terminus for Thameslink services to and from the south; for services from the north it is a Thameslink Terminal station, which is a different fare.
+It is in London fare zone 1 and one of the "core stations" on the Thameslink route, along with St Pancras, Farringdon and Blackfriars.
 The name has come in for criticism as being uninspiring.